Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 Prior to implementation of this script, the app would scroll back to the top of the page once the user had Liked a track on the charts page.
 This is not ideal, since if a user Likes a track towards the bottom of the charts page, they will lose where they were on the page.
 This has the potential to cause confusion.

 In order for this script to have the desired effect, firstly, each track in the list of 5 needs a unique identifier, or else the JavaScript has nothing to cling on to.
-This is achieved by using Jinja to give each <section> element containing the tracks a unique id attribute, consisting of the id of the tracks from the database.
+This is achieved by using Jinja to give each 'section' element containing the tracks a unique id attribute, consisting of the id of the tracks from the database.

 Next, when the user clicks Like, the id of the track is sent forward to get_tracks, and then passed through to the template and the JavaScript.
 The method scrollToView() is then called on the element with the id which gets passed through to the template.

 It should be noted that the script has no effect if, once the user has Liked a track, that track ends up getting ‘promoted’ to the next level of pagination, e.g. if a track was rank 6, and the Like promotes it to rank 5, the user will be seeing tracks ranked 6-10, so the track they just liked will not be one of those.
 The pagination is not affected by this script.
 ### 3.5.
 Track Detail
-The track detail page serves as a detailed view for each database item(i.e. each track).
+The track detail page serves as a detailed view for each database item (i.e. each track).
 This page can be reached for each track from the charts page, with the rank number, artist and track title text serving as a clickable link.

 The track-detail page shows the same information about each track as the chart page, with the addition of the user description for the track, as well as the genre and year released.